parth-6945/Pong-game/README.md

 Note: If you'd like to compile from source, you'll need to have Raylib and a C++ compiler installed.

 ## Credits
-This project was inspired by a YouTube tutorial that walked through the development of a basic Pong game.
+This project was inspired by a YouTube tutorial from the Yoututbe channel "Programming With Nick", that walked through the development of a basic Pong game.
 Huge thanks to the tutorial creator for the guidance!

 Raylib: https://www.raylib.com/